How admissions officers actually view GPA

 Rigor answers a question that raw GPA cannot: did this student take advantage of the opportunities available to them?

-Evidence that the student sought depth and challenge in core subjects, not just easy electives to protect their average
+- Evidence the student sought depth and challenge in core subjects, not just easy electives to protect their average.

 In many cases, a slightly lower grade in a rigorous course is more impressive than a perfect mark in an easier track, provided the overall academic record is strong and consistent.

-While context always applies, here is a honest reality check for selective admissions:
+Context always applies, but here is an honest reality check for selective admissions:

 These are not hard cutoffs — holistic review means exceptions exist in both directions.
 But they are useful benchmarks for calibrating expectations.